Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/setup-local-mcp.md

 [The local dbt MCP server](https://github.com/dbt-labs/dbt-mcp) runs locally on your machine.
 To set up the local dbt MCP server, follow these directions.

+## 1. Install uv

-1. [Install uv](https://docs.astral.sh/uv/getting-started/installation/) to install `dbt-mcp` and [related dependencies](https://github.com/dbt-labs/dbt-mcp/blob/main/pyproject.toml) into an isolated virtual environment.
+[Install uv](https://docs.astral.sh/uv/getting-started/installation/) to be able to run `dbt-mcp` and [related dependencies](https://github.com/dbt-labs/dbt-mcp/blob/main/pyproject.toml) into an isolated virtual environment.

-2. Create an `.env` file to set your environment variables.
+## 2. Create an `.env` file to set your environment variables

 Here is an example of the file: